10 Benefits of Testosterone Replacement Therapy (TRT)

 TRT doesn’t have an immediate effect; you may not even notice a change at first.

-But usually, you’ll start feeling better within three to four weeks of starting treatment (2).
+But usually, you’ll start feeling better psychologically within three to four weeks of starting treatment (2).

-“You might realize you’re not quite as lethargic as you felt a month earlier, or that you’re having some better nights sleeping and feeling more rested overall,” says Jack Jeng, M.D., Chief Medical Officer of Hone Health.
+“Most people start to experience less fatigue after a month of treatment, in addition to sleeping better and feeling more rested overall,” says Jack Jeng, M.D., Chief Medical Officer of Hone Health.

 One month in, you’ll find yourself feeling motivated to get off the couch and do more.
 And we all know how important physical activity is to your well-being and quality of life.